mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 After successful graduation, a Traveller may attempt to enter a career of their choice as normal, although they may have earned bonuses or automatic entry to certain careers, as listed under graduation benefits.

 UNIVERSITY Many worlds have one or more universities within their major settlements but even citizens of the most remote system can engage in university education through the use of computer networks and interstellar communications.
-A university education will channel a Traveller’s efforts into a narrow range of skills but there are few other ways to become more skilful within them so quickly.
+A university education will channel a Traveller's efforts into a narrow range of skills but there are few other ways to become more skilful within them so quickly.

 Entry: EDU 6+ DM-1 if in Term Two, DM-2 if in Term Three DM+1 if SOC 9 or higher